 The Manage excess inventory button indicates how many SKUs have recommended actions to sell through inventory more quickly."

 It is now prudent to be able to calculate your IPI.
-Amazon calculates "IPI for you based on how well you maintain inventory levels, fix listing problems that make your inventory unavailable for purchase, and keep popular products in stock."
+Amazon calculates "IPI for you based on how well you maintain inventory levels, fix listing problems that make your inventory unavailable for purchase and keep popular products in stock."
 In other words, the better you manage your seller account, the more you sell through your items, and the more popular items you keep in stock, the better your IPI will be.
-To see your current IPI click think link.
-It will be located on your inventory performance dashboard page of your seller account.
+To see your current IPI click the link.
+It will be located on the inventory performance dashboard page of your seller account.

 FBA sell-through rate is the next important thing to understand.
 Improving your sell-through rate can help you increase your IPI, and conversely, a decrease in sell-through (holding too much inventory compared to sales) may decrease your IPI score over time.
 To calculate your FBA sell-through rate we turn to Amazon's instructions: